Query Builder

 Hooks and filters in Query Builder

-Query builder is a very powerful swiss knife block for any loop maker.
-It has also few filters and hooks which you can use to extend it or add compatibility with other plugins.
+Query builder is a very powerful Swiss knife block for any loop maker.
+It has also a few filters and hooks which you can use to extend it or add compatibility with other plugins.

 How to show post classes on each grid